keltia/dmarc-rs/README.md

 ## MSRV

 The Minimum Supported Rust Version is 1.56 due to the 2021 Edition.

+## NOTE

+By default `dmarc-cat` use an async parallel resolver.
+If needed a sync resolver could be used (see the bench file `sync_resolve.rs`) but performance seems to be much better with async.
+One can always specify only 1 job anyway for the resolving process.

 ## Contributing